-Just as much effort should be put into cleaning your makeup products as is put into your makeup routine.
-Products touch both you and your clients’ faces every day, making them a breeding ground for bacteria or diseases, should you fail to properly maintain sanitary conditions.
+You should put just as much effort into cleaning your makeup products as your makeup routine.
+Products touch both you and your clients’ faces every day, making them a breeding ground for bacteria or diseases, should you fail to sanitize makeup and tools properly.

 Use Proper Sanitation Products